Probe finds collusion between India's drug regulator, pharma firms

 Instead, the panel catalogued a series of procedural failures that it said raised questions about how some of the drugs, including those made by pharmaceutical giants, were allowed to be sold in India.

-Thirteen drugs scrutinized by the panel are not allowed to be sold in the United States, Canada, Britain, European Union and Australia, it said.
+Thirteen drugs scrutinised by the panel are not allowed to be sold in the United States, Canada, Britain, European Union and Australia, it said.

 The Indian pharmaceutical market is the fourth largest in the world in terms of volume, according to the Organisation of Pharmaceutical Producers of India (OPPI).
 It generates $12 billion in sales every year.